FLUX.1 Kontext: AI-Powered Image Editing

 Start simple and be specific

+FLUX.1 Kontext excels at iterative editing, not scene recreation.
 Don't try to make five changes in one instruction.
 Start with the most important edit, see the result, then add the next change.
-This approach gives you more control and better results, especially since the model has a 512 token maximum for prompts.
+The model has a 512 token maximum for prompts.

 - Step 1: "Change to daytime"